ipfabric/docs/docs/platform_first_steps/01-deployment.md

 ## Deploying on Hyper-V Virtual Machine

 The `qcow2` disk image file can be converted to different formats.
-Using this method we will create a `VHDX` usable on Microsoft Hyper-V and manually create a new VM.
+Using this method, we will create a `VHDX` usable on Microsoft Hyper-V and manually create a new VM.

 1. Download `ipfabric-*.qcow2` from the official source.
 2. Convert `qcow2` image to `VHDX` (Be sure to change the filenames in the command examples below.)